kishansinghverma/Emandi-Script/README.md

 - Navigate to Github and get the latest commit number.
 - Open `EmandiScriptAsModule.js` and update the old commit number with the latest one in script's location Url.
 - Again save -> commit -> push.
-- For Mobile: Use the `https://cdn.jsdelivr.net/gh/kishansinghverma/Emandi-Script@<lastest commit #>/static/EmandiScriptAsModule.js`.
-- For PC: Copy and paste the content of `EmandiScriptAsModule.js` in Scripty.
+- Copy and paste the content of `EmandiScriptAsModule.js` in TamperMonkey / Stay.